stevenlawton/stevenlawton/CV.md

 Recently, I’ve focused on GoLang microservices, Kubernetes-based deployments, and improving developer experience through tooling and automation.
-I regularly contribute to open-source projects and maintain a suite of personal systems that I evolve as my tech stack grows — often rewriting and optimising them to meet new performance or infrastructure goals.
+I regularly contribute to open-source projects and maintain a suite of personal systems that I evolve as my tech stack grows, often rewriting and optimising them to meet new performance or infrastructure goals.

 Comfortable pair programming, working independently, or leading delivery, I adapt quickly to new contexts and requirements.
 I bring technical depth, strong execution, and a pragmatic mindset to any team.
 Outside of work, I